-Consistent with its core function to "[e]valuate existing and proposed market rules, tariff provisions and market design elements and recommend proposed rule and tariff changes," the MMU recommends specific enhancements to existing market rules and implementation of new rules that are required for competitive results in PJM markets and for continued improvements in the functioning of PJM markets.6
+Consistent with its core function to "[e]valuate existing and proposed market rules, tariff provisions and market design elements and recommend proposed rule and tariff changes," the MMU recommends specific enhancements to existing market rules and implementation of new rules that are required for competitive results in PJM markets and for continued improvements in the functioning of PJM markets.

-In this 2023 Annual State of the Market Report for PJM, the MMU includes 14 new recommendations made for 2023, two of which are new in this 2023 annual report.7
+In this 2024 Annual State of the Market Report for PJM, the MMU includes seven new recommendations made for 2024, one of which is new in this 2024 annual report.

-1 OATT Attachment M § IV.D.
+OATT Attachment M § IV.D.

-5 OATT Attachment M § VI.A.
+OATT Attachment M § VI.A.

-18 CFR § 35.28(g)(3)(ii)(A); see also OATT Attachment M § IV.D.
+CFR § 35.28(g)(3)(ii)(A); see also OATT Attachment M § IV.D.

-New recommendations include all MMU recommendations that were reported for the first time in the 2023 Annual State of the Market Report for PJM or in any of the three quarterly state of the market reports that were published in 2023.
+New recommendations include all MMU recommendations that were reported for the first time in the 2024 Annual State of the Market Report for PJM or in any of the three quarterly state of the market reports that were published in 2024.